GOLD

 Use Case: COI PCR helps identify intraday sentiment shifts before they reflect in total PCR, making it valuable for day traders and short-term positions.

-This normalized indicator measures the directional bias of intraday Open Interest changes on a scale from -1 to +1:
+This normalized indicator measures the directional bias of intraday Open Interest changes scaled to percent:

 Advantages over PCR:

-- Normalized scale (-1 to +1) makes comparison across symbols easier
+- Normalized scale makes comparison across symbols easier

 - Not affected by extreme ratios when one side is very small